 If you come down with something, the first thing to do is figure out how serious it is.
 If you need to, seek medical advice and step away from the bike.
 If your symptoms are above the chest, i.e. a light head cold, then it’s commonly accepted that you can keep riding, but at a reduced intensity.
 We suggest keeping the first three days of training to something light like Z2 for 30-60 minutes.

 You can build your own readiness score in Spoked and understand exactly how you're doing today.
-Spoked is free for the first 14 days so you can download the iPhone or Android app and create a plan today.”
+Spoked is free to download and use, and comes with a 30-day free trial of our Pro plan.
+Download the iPhone or Android app and create a plan today.”

 If your symptoms are in your chest or you’re in a bad way, maybe you’ve had a stomach flu, for example, then take at least three days of rest.
 If you’re still not feeling better after those three days, take another three.
 While it might feel like the end of the world to take so much time off, remember that your form isn’t lost in a 7-14 day period.
 If it has, your training probably wasn’t right before you got sick.
 Once you think you’re good to go - take another day.
 Trust us.